 Origin of Measure4Change

 The World Bank Group engages with its headquarters’ host city, Washington, DC, by supporting local nonprofits’ efforts to end poverty and build shared prosperity.
 The World Bank Group identified a critical nonprofit capacity need around performance measurement and, in 2013, began working with the Urban Institute to fund, codesign, and cocreate Measure4Change to support nonprofits in the DC region.
-And the Urban Institute has since expanded the initiative to Baltimore through support from the Annie E. Casey Foundation.
+The Urban Institute has since expanded the initiative to Baltimore through support from the Annie E. Casey Foundation.